FLL and HWO Background

 Over 12,000 parking spaces are just minutes from the terminals.

 For cruise passengers, a short two-mile ride to Port Everglades.
 Even the Port of Miami is less than an hour away.

 An onsite Rental Car Center (RCC) has 12 car rental companies offering a range of rental vehicles in their fleet.
 The RCC is a short walk from Terminal 1, or you can take a shuttle ride from the other terminals.

 The Safety Management System (SMS) at FLL is an innovative, proactive way to manage safety.
 SMS provides five convenient ways to communicate safety concerns without fear of retribution.
 All airport travelers, employees, and tenants are encouraged to report any accidents, incidents, hazardous conditions, and behaviors as soon as possible.

 What North Perry Airport Offers You

-- Private and charter aircraft operators offering a full range of services such as aircraft refueling, repairs, catering, and flight planning facilities.
+Private and charter aircraft operators offer a full range of services, such as aircraft refueling, repairs, catering, and flight planning facilities.

 An airfield system with four runways, the longest at 3,462 feet.